duyet/bruteforce-database/README.md

 # How to contribute
-1. Fork the project on Github
+1. Fork the project on Github.
-2. Create a topic branch for your changes
+2. Create a topic branch for your changes (ex: `add-yahoo-password-list`).
-3. Ensure that you provide documentation and test coverage for your changes (patches won’t be accepted without)
-4. If the project contains a `package.json` or a `bower.json` file add yourself in the contributors array (or `authors` in the case of `bower.json`; if the array does not exist, create it):
+3. If the project contains a `package.json` or a `bower.json` file add yourself in the contributors array (or `authors` in the case of `bower.json`; if the array does not exist, create it):
     ```
     {
       "contributors": [